Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 -   [x] Installed the necessary software
 -   [x] Downloaded the Vanilla Example files
--   [ ] Locate your com.mojang folder and create your addon's workspace.
+-   [ ] Locate your `com.mojang` folder and create your add-on's workspace.
--   [ ] Create the manifest and pack icon for your first addon
+-   [ ] Create the manifest and pack icon for your first add-on

 </Checklist>
 :::